Rspamd

 First Setup

 Start configuration by following the official first setup guide.
-(Some steps can be skipped because defaults are set out of the box.)
+(Some steps can be skipped because sensible defaults work out of the box.)

 Create /etc/rspamd/local.d/redis.conf to connect to Redis for Rspamd prepared in the Redis article.